Arash-Khajavi/user-sites/README.md

 ## 🚀 What is this?

-**user-sites** is a community-powered collection of personal websites, portfolios, and creative web spaces.
-Inspired by projects like [public-apis](https://github.com/public-apis/public-apis), this repository helps developers and creatives promote their work and discover each other.
+**user-sites** is a community-powered collection of personal websites, portfolios, and creative web spaces. this repository helps developers and creatives promote their work and discover each other.

 Whether you're a developer, designer, blogger, or hobbyist — you can share your site and explore others'.